thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Sending-Data.md

 ### Parameter Inference

-We don't want you to remember all the addressing and package managment details, therefor when sending messages we automatically add the correct parameters for `unique_id`, `packet_number` and other required fields.
+We don't want you to remember all the addressing and package management details, there for when sending messages we automatically add the correct parameters for `unique_id`, `packet_number` and other required fields.
 This lets you focus on the task at hand instead of worrying about how to transform your business logic into TinyMesh messages.